ddella/OpenSSL/Certificate Chain of trust/RSA.md

 # Verify a certificate signature (RSA only)
+This explains how to verify the signature of a certificate signed with RSA.
+The prerequisites are:
+1. The certificate we whish to verify
+2. The issuer certificate (we need it's public key)

 The best way to understand the signature verification process is to do it manually, aka the hard way 😀
 ## Extract the signature value from the certificate
 I didn't find a cleaner way to get the signature from a certificate.
 I print the whole X.509 certificate and grab the last portion of it, which is the signature.
+That works for RSA and ECC.
 ```shell
 openssl x509 -in server-crt.pem -text -noout -certopt ca_default -certopt no_validity -certopt no_serial -certopt no_subject -certopt no_extensions -certopt no_signame | grep -v 'Signature Algorithm' | sed 's/Signature Value//g' | tr -d '[:space:] [:punct:]' > signature.hex
 ```